 We’ve previously discussed how Scholantis works with school districts who already have an existing and well defined brand.
 We also work with Districts that require a brand to be developed or modified to work well on the web.

 Given what some corporations spend on branding and logo recognition, it’s no wonder that schools, given their public accountability, shy away from engaging a design agency to create a brand.
 Often, Districts simply have a logo and perhaps a colour (more often than not, it’s a shade of blue).
-This is also true of schools; a logo perhaps, a colour or two, a sports team identity will often suffice as a school brand.
+This is also true of schools.

 The Scholantis Design Process breaks down into five clean steps, as follows: